hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_repeating_pattern_of_sleek_a_2b4b375d-f802-44d0-bde1-40f0b746b291-0_1.content.md

 ## Contact Us

-If you have any questions about our digital devices wallpaper or need assistance with your order, please don't hesitate to contact us at [email protected] or give us a call at 1-800-TECH-WALL.
+If you have any questions about our digital devices wallpaper or need assistance with your order, please don't hesitate to contact us at me@pavolhejny.com or give us a call at 1-800-TECH-WALL.
 Our customer service team is available 24/7 to assist you.

 <!--